This post may contain affiliate links and ads. Read our disclosure policy here.

 There is really only one reason that I’m glad the holidays are over: I can finally post a whole new batch of Disney tips, tricks and reviews!
 We had a great trip to Disney in November and absolutely loved our first stay at Fort Wilderness Resort and Campground.
-We returned right as deal/holiday shopping season was gearing up, so I decided to wait until the New Year to add to my Disney collection.
-We usually head to Disney ready to try rides, restaurants, even resorts, that we have never experienced.
+Each time we head to Disney we are ready to try rides, restaurants, even resorts, that we have never experienced.
 This trip was no exception!
 We had reservations at 2 or 3 restaurants that we had never eaten at, we were staying at the Fort for the first time and of course, we were excited to check out Pandora in Animal Kingdom!

 One thing that we had NO intention of trying was the Minnie Van Lyft Service that Disney was piloting at select (deluxe) resorts.

 How did we hear about the Minnie Van Lyft Service?

 We happened to be in Disney World with several family friends.
 Our stay overlapped the vacations of THREE other families who we are good friends with.
 We all had various plans to meet up here and there over the 3 or 4 days that our trips shared.
 It was during one of those meet-ups that friends were telling us about using the Minnie Van service.
 I remembered reading something about this test program that Disney was experimenting with.
 Apparently the service uses the Lyft platform (similar to Uber).
 You can use the Lyft app on your phone to request a ride from the “Minnie Vans” in place of the standard transportation options that get you around the Parks (buses, monorail, boat, etc).